Presentation College, Bray: History

 On 5 September 1921, the doors of Bray Head House were opened to admit 52 new students to The Presentation College.
 In 1924 outhouses at the back of the house were refurbished to provide extra classrooms and a science laboratory.
 In 1957 a new college building was opened.
 In 1971 this was replaced with a new Secondary School with a swimming pool and the 1957 building became the Junior School.
 In 1983 the Edmund Rice Building was opened.
 It includes a Science Laboratory, Geography Room, Career's Suite and other specialist rooms.
 In the late 1980s the Junior School closed; as this had been the last arm of the fee-paying aspect of the college, the school was now a wholly publicly funded secondary school.
 The last Brother left in the early 2000s after the Brothers closed the monastery at the school.

 In 2010, the Presentation Schools Trust took over trusteeship of the school from the Presentation Brothers.
 In August 2011, staff and students (600) moved the short distance to the new Presentation College building.
 The 1971 building was handed over to the builders in June for demolition to provide the site for a new Sports Hall.

 School buildings

-Having worked on the project for over ten years the Board of Management of Presentation College Bray was given authorisation by Dr. Michael Berigan from the Department of Education in January 2009 to proceed to seek tenders for construction of a new school.
+Having worked on the project for over ten years the Board of Management of Presentation College Bray was given authorisation from the Department of Education in January 2009 to proceed to seek tenders for construction of a new school.
 The builders came on site in early January 2010 and had the entire project substantially completed by February 2012.
 The work was done in four phases, the new school, demolition of the 1971 building, building a new sports hall and refurbishment of the Edmund Rice Building.
 The new building has 87 classrooms, 38 specialist rooms, 12 administration offices, 19 assembly areas, 3 libraries and 2 staff rooms.
 The contract cost was in excess of €130 million plus VAT.